prem-muthedath/qcheck-original/README.md

   2. QuickCheck @ hackage: https://tinyurl.com/e98m55wc

 HOW TO RUN THE PROGRAM AND TESTS:
-  1. `cd` to `qcheck-original`, the top directory containing this `README` file; always remain in this directory to execute any of the steps below.
+  1. `cd` to `qcheck-original`, the top directory containing this `README` file, and remain there to execute any of the steps below.
   2. to load QuickCheck library into `GHCi`, type below command at the commandline & press `RETURN`:
         - `cabal v2-repl :qcheck-original`